elm-community/js-integration-examples/more/webcomponents/README.md

 customElements.define("my-element", MyElement);
 ```

-`IE: The custom element constructor did not produce the element being upgraded`, odd.
+Internet Explorer still complains `the custom element constructor did not produce the element being upgraded`, odd.
 After more research we [come across the magic incantation][so-custom-elements] that makes our component appear in all browsers.
 Note that the polyfill detects modern browsers automatically now so we at least don't need to [patch the native implementation manually to work with ES5 style classes][wc-polyfill-custom-elements-es5].

 This means that per spec native custom element implementations only work with ES6 classes, keep that in mind!